byuitechops/for-the-strength-of-developers/README.md

 # for-the-strength-of-developers

 # Purpose
-This repo contains all of our current development standards
+This repo contains all of our current development standards and processes.

 ## Sections